Good-bye is a short story I wrote for fun. I hope you enjoy it.

 He waited for her to come back out, and declare she was wrong, that she had made a mistake.
 But she didn’t.
 She stayed inside, away from him.

 “Good-bye,” he whispered to the closed door, turned, and walked down the path, away from Abigail forever.

 When he was almost to town, he finally opened his palm.
-It in was a small, metal vase.
-He was puzzled.
+In it was a small, metal vase, which puzzled him.
 How would this help him remember her?
-It had no significance that he could think of.
-And then he laughed, just a little, remembering: “If I were to give something to a man, it would bare no significance because then it would be even more intriguing,” she had told him once with a wicked smile.
+It had no significance.
+And then he laughed, just a little, remembering: “If I were to give something to a man, it would bare no significance because then it would be even more intriguing,” she told him once with a wicked smile.

 He grinned.
 He would definitely remember her.